gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition.md

 | 9.49474983e-03      	| Pedestrians   			      		    |
 | 5.55521229e-09				| DangerousCurveRight							  |

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+**Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)**

-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+I did not have time to work on this part of the project.
+I would like to complete it sometime in the coming days.